leighklotz/ThePawnShopTrinket/README.md

 ## Introduction

+Getting in to [The Pawn Shop](https://thepawnshopsf.com/) Speakeasy in San Francisco requires a trinket to exchange, and this is the trinket I made.

 This project is a simple Arduino sketch that interacts with an OLED screen and an LED strip, displaying messages and scanning for Bluetooth Low Energy (BLE) devices.
 It shows a graphic, a screenful of text, and then a bouncing ball of BLE device count.
-It was inspired by Blatano <https://github.com/leighklotz/blatano> and designed for [The Pawn Shop](https://thepawnshopsf.com/) in San Francisco.
+It was inspired by Blatano <https://github.com/leighklotz/blatano>

-Getting in to The Pawn Shop Speakeasy requires a trinket to exchange, and this is the trinket I made for them.

 ![](docs/pawn-shop-trinket.jpg)
 ![](docs/first-article.jpg)